Here's a quick list of things I've discovered/learnt about the Teenage Engineering OP1. I'll update it as I find new things so keep checking.

 - OP1 stores the selected octave along with the preset.
-This is incredibly useful for e.g. bass vs high-pitched sounds.
-Keep in mind.
+Very useful for e.g. bass vs high-pitched sounds.

 - should the battery stop showing more than 3 bars, drain it fully and recharge fully from computer USB port using the original cable.
 The OP1 may then reset its clock so check and adjust that too.

 - tape: press shift+loop with the tapehead positioned over a take = instant loop over that take. (ht @Spheric_El)